ptmhoang97/jetson-nano/3_YOLOv4_TensorRT/README.md

 # YOLOv4 TensorRT

-Hint: Start from "Make plugins" below if you re-clone new repo (Make sure you already finished 0_Setup_Jetson_Nano before).
+Hint: Start from "Make plugins" below if you re-clone new repo (make sure you already finished 0_Setup_Jetson_Nano before).

 **Set nvcc path:**
 ```